cyrus2281/go-lang-course/complete-go.md

    ```

 #### Understanding the Code:

 - **package main**: Every Go program must be part of a package. `main` is a special package, as it defines the entry point for the program.
+Packages are like groups that bundle related code together.
 - **import "fmt"**: This imports Go's built-in `fmt` package, which provides formatted I/O functions.
 In this case, we use `fmt.Println()` to print text to the console.
 - **func main()**: This is the `main` function, which is the starting point of a Go program.
 When you run a Go program, this function is executed.
+There can only be one `main` function in a Go program.

 #### Running the Hello World Program

 To run the program, open your terminal, navigate to the directory where `main.go` is located, and use the following command:

 ```bash
 go run main.go
 ```

 You should see the following output:

 ```
 Hello, World!
 ```